 How Does Tax Identity Theft Happen?

-Generally, tax-related identity theft — and all identity theft, for that matter — occurs after a person’s sensitive information has become public or fallen into the wrong hands.
-This often happens due to security breaches or digital data hacks, like the recent ones involving mortgage data, Quora users and Marriott/Starwood Hotels customers.
+Generally, tax identity theft — and all identity theft, for that matter — occurs after a person’s sensitive information has become public or fallen into the wrong hands.
+This often happens due to security breaches or digital data hacks, like the recent ones involving mortgage data, Quora users, and Marriott/Starwood Hotels customers.

-Tax-related identity theft often occurs in February and early March, as thieves must file the fraudulent returns before the real taxpayers file their legitimate ones.
+Tax identity theft often occurs in February and early March, as thieves must file fraudulent returns before the real taxpayers file their legitimate ones.
 Fortunately, the IRS is taking steps to reduce identity theft from many angles.
-The agency has hired more employees dedicated to stopping fraud, implemented additional safeguards and also changed many of the standards used to file and authorize returns.
-Despite these efforts, tax-related identity fraud does still occur — and it’s important everyday Americans are ready should it happen.
+The agency has hired more employees dedicated to stopping fraud, implemented additional safeguards, and also changed many of the standards used to file and authorize returns.
+Despite these efforts, tax identity theft and fraud do still occur — and it’s important everyday Americans are ready should it happen.

 If you discover that you are the victim of tax identity theft, you’ll need to report it to both the IRS and the Federal Trade Commission.